saferactive/saferactive/LA_trends.md

 workplace population approach suggesting that in at least some areas this is an appropriate way to consider the data.

-We can also compare the proportion of slightly injured people vs the proportion of KSI casualties.
-This we are using the weighting factors to account for the adjusted proportion of serious causalities caused by the historic use of different reporting systems.
-However this difference may still be due to different reporting practices across the country.
+We can also compare the proportion of slight injuries vs the proportion of KSI casualties.
+We are using weighting factors to estimate the adjusted proportion of serious causalities caused by the historic use of different reporting systems.
+However there may still be an impact of different reporting practices across the country.

-If this represent a genuine difference in safety, then LAs with a high ratio (dark green) are having proportionally more slight casualties than serious and fatal ones.
-This could be use to more segregation of active travelers from motor traffic, lower traffic speed or greater driver awareness of active travelers.
+If this represents a genuine difference in safety, then LAs with a high ratio (dark green) are having proportionally more slight casualties than serious and fatal ones.
+This could be due to more segregation of active travelers from motor traffic, lower traffic speed or greater driver awareness of active travelers.